liamodwyer/github-pages/_workshop/getting-started.md

 ***
 #### 💡 Key Points:

-✅ Use git config with the --global option to configure a user name, email address, editor, and other preferences once per machine.
+✅ Use `git config` with the `--global` flag to configure user name, email address, editor once per machine

-✅ `git init` initializes a repository.
+✅ `git init` initializes a repository

-✅ Git stores all of its repository data in the `.git` directory.
+✅ Git stores all of its repository data in the `.git` directory